agathauy/Code-Snippets/README.md

 # Code-Snippets
-A repository containing note and snippets for different things.
+A repository containing notes and snippets for different things.